 Large families are defined by HUD as families with five or more members.
 Many large households have special housing needs because they tend to have lower household income and have few options or access to adequately sized, affordable housing.
 In 2019, there were a total of 575 large households, accounting for 7.1 percent of all households in Lomita, as shown in Table 32.
 Of those large households approximately 167 were renters.
 Further, as detailed in Table 13, in 2019 there were 2,554 housing units with 5 or more bedrooms.
 Of the units in the City, there are 138 renter occupied housing units with 4 or more bedrooms and 931 owner occupied housing units with 4 or more bedrooms.
-While there may be enough large housing units in Lomita to meet the large household ownership needs, many large households that rent need financial assistance to help with housing affordability or support in entering the housing market.
+While there may be enough large households that rent need financial assistance to help with housing affordability or support in entering the housing market.